scE2TM improves single-cell embedding interpretability and reveals cellular perturbation signatures: Methods

 where $\Omega = \{\Omega_{k} \mid k=1, \ldots, K\}$ denotes the topic assignments with $\Omega_{k} = \{ i \mid \arg\max_j \theta_{ij} = k,\; i=1, \ldots, n \}$ representing cells assigned to topic $k$.
 Besides, $\mathbf{Y} = \{\mathbf{Y}_j \mid j=1, \ldots, J\}$ represents $J$ ground truth cell types with $\mathbf{Y}_j$ containing cells of type $j$.
 And $n$ is the total number of cells.
 The metric ranges within $[0, 1]$, where higher values indicate stronger agreement between topics and biological cell states, reflecting more meaningful cellular interpretations.

-\subsubsection{Quality of Topic Over-representation Analysis}
+\subsubsection{Quality of topic over-representation analysis}

 Complementing the cell-level assessment of interpretation purity, which measures the alignment of topics with biological cell states, we now evaluate the functional relevance of topics at the gene and pathway level.
-To validate the biological mechanisms captured by mined topics, we perform Over-Representation Analysis (ORA) that statistically evaluates whether top topic-associated genes cluster significantly in known biological pathways.
+To validate the biological mechanisms captured by the mined topics, we perform Over-Representation Analysis (ORA) that statistically evaluates whether top topic-associated genes cluster significantly in known biological pathways.
 This quantifies how effectively topics capture interpretable biological mechanisms.
-Specifically, we propose three complementary metrics that assess different dimensions of this functional enrichment quality: (i) number of unique pathways enriched by topic (ORA$_N$) measures the breadth of distinct biological functions captured across all topics; (ii) uniqueness of topic enrichment pathway (ORA$_U$) quantifies avoidance of pathway repetition; and (iii) the quality of topic over-representation analysis (ORA$_Q$) balances the assessment in both coverage and uniqueness.
+Specifically, we propose three metrics that assess different dimensions of this functional enrichment quality: (i) number of pathways enriched by topic ORA (ORA$_N$), which measures the breadth of distinct biological functions captured across all topics; (ii) uniqueness of pathways enriched by topic ORA (ORA$_U$), which quantifies the avoidance of pathway repetition across topics; and (iii) quality of topic ORA (ORA$_Q$) balances the assessment in both coverage and uniqueness.
 The formal definitions of these metrics are as follows:

 where $P_{O}$ contains the topic enrichment pathways obtained via ORA. $|P_{O}|$ and $|\mathrm{Unique}(P_{O})|$ denote the number of all pathways and the number of unique pathways, respectively.
 Similar to TQ, $\mathrm{ORA}_Q$ is defined as the product of ORA$_N$ and ORA$_U$.